What is DELTA?

 DELTA provides 40 hours of classroom training, hours of individualized technical/coaching assistance and facilitates opportunities for cross-sector partnership.
 Each participant submits a project proposal that drives and institutionalizes best practices in their organizations that promote health equity and inclusion.
 The information on upcoming recruitment will be posted soon.

 Upon completion of the DELTA program, individuals and their organizations will act as drivers of equity and inclusion within Oregon's health promoting systems.
 Meeting approximately once per month in different locations throughout the state, members will apply the skills they acquire from the training and facilitate the development and institutionalization of health equity and inclusion strategies in their own settings.
 In doing so, health equity, diversity development and inclusion will be built into planning, policies, programs, practices, approaches, and resource distribution of these organizations.

-- Race, Ethnicity, and Language Data and Health Equity Metrics
+- CLAS Standards, Race, Ethnicity, and Language Data, Health Equity Metrics

 - Health Equity Leadership, Measurement and Strategic Planning

 |Who should apply|| Any leader who can act individually and collectively as a proactive change agent to address significant challenges and barriers to achieving optimal health outcomes for all Oregonians.|

 Sponsorship is open to any agency, organization or coalition who wishes to support the DELTA program.

 Sponsorship Rates are based on the annual operating budget of the sponsoring entity.

 $1 Million – $10 Million||